 After capture, Violette was brutally interrogated in Fresnes prison in Paris before being deported by train to Germany.
 During the journey the train was attacked by British aircraft and Violette and another female prisoner took the opportunity - at great personal risk - to take water to the male prisoners.

 Violette was executed at Ravensbrück concentration camp in early 1945.

-Her George Cross medal will be on display in the Lord Ashcroft Gallery at IWM London.
+Her George Cross (GC) and Parachute Company medal is on display in the Lord Ashcroft Gallery at IWM London.

 Violette Szabo was awarded the George Cross for bravery January 28 1947.

 In this photograph her daughter Tania is presented with the medals on her mother's behalf.